bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/index.md

 ---
 title: Managing commits
-intro: 'You can use {% data variables.product.prodname_desktop %} to amend, cherry-pick, reorder, revert, and squash commits.'
+intro: "You can use {% data variables.product.prodname_desktop %} to amend, cherry-pick, reorder, revert, and squash commits."
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /reverting-a-commit
   - /cherry-picking-a-commit